Pelvic Floor Physical Therapy

 - Muscle spasms in the pelvis

-During your first visit, we will discuss any problems you’re experiencing, your personal history of the problem and medical history, as well as your goals for treatment.
-A pelvic floor examination may include the following: examination of the lumbar spine and hips, internal and external assessment of the pelvic floor muscles and tissues, strength assessment, and assessment of your posture.
-Treatment may include behavioral modification, manual therapies, exercise, education, and functional re-training.
+During your first visit, we will privately discuss any problems you’re experiencing, your personal history of the problem, medical history, as well as your goals for treatment.
+A pelvic floor examination may include the following: examination of the lumbar spine and hips, internal and external assessment of the pelvic floor muscles and tissues, strength assessment, and postural assessment.
+During the first visit, we will begin treatment of your current issues.
+Treatment may include manual therapies, exercise, education, and re-training of muscles.

-An internal pelvic floor muscle examination will only occur if deemed appropriate and with your consent.
+An internal pelvic floor muscle examination will only be performed if deemed appropriate and with your consent.